jimniels/blog/_posts/2019-06-19-how-to-create-a-macos-menu-bar-app-for-netlify.md

 Not only can you checkout a [live demo of the project](https://status.lekoarts.de), but you can also read/view/fork [the code behind it](https://github.com/LekoArts/gatsby-status-dashboard) to get your own dashboard!
 So why try and make anything better than that?

-Well I’m not trying to.
-But I did try to make something different.
-If you’re a Mac user, what if you had a menu bar app that could show you the same information?
-Namely, what’s the build status of my sites on Netlify?
+Well I tried to make something a little different.
+If you’re a Mac user, what if you had a menu bar app that could show you similar information?
+Namely, what’s the status of the latest build for my sites on Netlify?

 That’s what I set out to do.